-The aspect ratio of the final module output (i.e. the underlying image plus the frame)
+The aspect ratio of the final module output (i.e. the underlying image plus the frame).
+Right-click on the slider to enter a custom aspect as a ratio (e.g. "6:5").

 orientation

 The orientation of the frame (portrait/landscape).
 Select 'auto' for darktable to choose the most reasonable orientation based on the underlying image.